The Mortgage Works Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether The Mortgage Works offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about The Mortgage Works and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

-I am seeking some mortgage advice.
-I am currently an engineering contractor, 18 months into a three year contract.
-However, I'm unlikely to be moved onto a permanent contract until around May time.
-My question is, will The Mortgage Works even consider me for a mortgage before then?
+I am looking for some mortgage advice.
+I am currently on a grad scheme, 12 months into a three year contract.
+However, I'm unlikely to be moved onto a permanent contract until around December time.
+My query is, will The Mortgage Works even consider me for a mortgage before then?
 Is there such thing as a ‘contractor mortgage’?

-Myself and my husband are currently about to apply for a mortgage with The Mortgage Works.
-Next month I commence working as a contractor.
-My husband is full time employed and so does have a meaningful salary.
-Is it going to be a case of just getting a non-contractor mortgage with The Mortgage Works in my husband’s sole name?
+Me and and my wife are soon to submit for our first mortgage application with The Mortgage Works.
+Later this year I start working as a contractor.
+My wife is time employed as a lawyer and does have a meaningful income.
+Is it going to be a case of just getting a non-contractor mortgage with The Mortgage Works in my wife’s sole name?

 The above information is in relation to properties in England and Wales.